 - Mapping and aligning the significance of issues to stakeholder expectations

-Grouped by industries, participants shared some CSR programs they thought were optimal for their respective industries based on the stakeholder matrix they developed, and what became clear was that each industry were not only exposed to different issues but were exposed to an even wider set of stakeholders.
+Grouped by industries, participants shared some CSR programs they thought were optimal for their respective industries based on the stakeholder matrix they developed, and what became clear was that each industry was not only exposed to different issues but were exposed to an even wider set of stakeholders.

 Differences that highlighted the fact that for a CSR program to provide the maximum level of impact, firms need to better invest their time and resources to fully understand the issues, map their stakeholders, and then develop programs that align their brand, and stakeholders, to an issue.
 A process that was highlighted through a case study about the work we did with the Abbott Foundation to bring their Science Education program to China.